DaGamez/order-management-system/README.md

 | /products/edit/{id}    | Show form to edit a product            |
 | /products/delete/{id}  | Delete a product                       |
 | /products/search?name={keyword} | Search products by name        |

+## User Management

+The application now includes a user management system that allows administrators to:

+- View a list of all users
+- Add new users with different roles (USER, ADMIN, API_USER)
+- Edit existing users (username, password, roles, enable/disable account)
+- Delete users

+### Default Users

+The application comes with three default users:

+1. Regular User:
+   - Username: user
+   - Password: password
+   - Role: USER

+2. Admin User:
+   - Username: admin
+   - Password: admin
+   - Roles: USER, ADMIN

+3. API User:
+   - Username: api
+   - Password: api123
+   - Role: API_USER

+### Access Control

+- Only users with the ADMIN role can access the user management interface
+- The user management interface is accessible via the navigation menu (only visible to admins)
+- RESTful API endpoints are only accessible to users with the API_USER role

 ## Running Tests